 Choose the right platform for announcements

 People need to know when and where their next event takes place.
 An excellent platform can save you a lot of work here.
-Personally, I prefer Meetup.com, and many other meetups do as well.
+I prefer Meetup.com, and many other meetups do as well.

 You set up a new event at Meetup.com, and they will send out emails, reminders, iCal entries, provide a comment section, a place for your sponsors, configure a payment for your event, and much much more.
 A platform built for Meetups.
 Obvious, right?

 Even if this platform costs money as a meetup organizer, it is worth it.
 Ask a few companies who are active in the topic your meetup is about.
 Mostly they are happy to sponsor you this fee in exchange for a sponsor logo on the meetup page.

 Some other meetups choose Twitter or XING as the platform (like Düsseldorfer Java User Group).
 Be aware, not everyone is a fan of Twitter or uses it at all.
 This means they would miss your announcements.
 Email is still the best way of communication for most people.

 Choose the right location

-A good/usable location is essential for the meetup.
+A suitable/usable location is essential for the meetup.
 The usefulness of the location depends on the meetup content.
 If you plan to have a speaker and presentation, the pub at the next corner might be the wrong place.
 Most of the tech meetups I know are held in the offices of local tech companies.

 A small or big conference room is a perfect start because they are well equipped with a table, chairs and a projector.
 If you grow and you need more space, have a look at local co-working spaces.
 A lot of them are willing to sponsor you a location / their main hall for your meetup.